benjamin-ackerman/R_products_tutorial/README.md

 #### 5. Publish the app to share with the world!

-1. Make account on shinyapps.io (log in through GitHub)
+1. Make account on [shinyapps.io](http://www.shinyapps.io/) (log in through your GitHub account!)
-2. Connect account to RStudio:
+2. Connect your shinyapps.io account to RStudio by following the following steps in RStudio:

 <img src="figures/publish_app.png" width="500">